abonec/eta_service/README.md

 ## Explanation

 All calculation about distance and selecting cab executed on elasticsearch node.
 Ruby just calculate ETA based on distance which was precalculated by elasticsearch using haversine formula.
+Elasticsearch was chosen because of good performance in geo calculations

 ## Further development